philips-software/terraform-aws-account-setup/README.md

 - Creates a group with admin privileges, with MFA enable_admin_group
 - Creates a group with read-only policy (disabled by default)
 - Creates a global cloud trail (disabled by default)
+- Creates a user including access keys for monitoring purposes (disabled by default)

 All features can be enabled or disabled, default is enabled.